embulk/embulk-output-jdbc/embulk-output-oracle/README.md

 It requires both Oracle JDBC driver and Oracle Instant Client.
 You must set the library loading path to the OCI library.

-If you use "oci" insert method, platform dependent library written in cpp is required.
+If you use "oci", platform dependent library written in cpp is required.
 Windows(x64) library and Linux(x64) are bundled, but others are not bundled.
 You should build by yourself and set the library loading path to it.